OWASP/threat-dragon/README.md

 If you then browse to `http://localhost:3000` you should see the running application.

-##Debug builds
+## Building

-All Threat Dragon build tasks are done using `npm`.
-The basic one is:
+The basic build script is:

 `npm run build`

-See `package.json` for a other build tasks.
+See `package.json` for other build tasks.

-##Running the unit tests
+## Running the unit tests

 The unit tests are written using Jasmine and Karma.
 Coverage is by Istanbul.
 A few different npm tasks are available: